EddieHubCommunity/support/README.md

       <a href='https://github.com/EddieJaoudeCommunity'>here</a>.

 ## FAQ
-- **What is a GitHub Organisation?** Essentially it's a way to group many repositories in an entity called a organization.
+- **What is a GitHub Organization?** Essentially it's a way to group many repositories in an entity called a organization.
 An organization also allows us to group people who contribute and are a part of the community.
 Some examples would be: [Netflix](https://github.com/Netflix), [Facebook](https://github.com/facebook) and of course [Eddie Jaoude Community](https://github.com/EddieJaoudeCommunity).
 Learn more on [GitHub docs](https://docs.github.com/en/github/setting-up-and-managing-organizations-and-teams/about-organizations).
-- **How do I join the Github Organisation?** Raise an issue on this repository asking to join ([examples](https://github.com/EddieJaoudeCommunity/support/issues?q=is%3Aissue+is%3Aclosed+label%3A%22invite+me+to+the+organisation%22)).
+- **How do I join the Github Organization?** Raise an issue on this repository asking to join ([examples](https://github.com/EddieJaoudeCommunity/support/issues?q=is%3Aissue+is%3Aclosed+label%3A%22invite+me+to+the+organisation%22)).
-- **How do I set the Organisation to Public** You can make the organization public by:
+- **How do I set the Organization to Public** You can make the organization public by:
 	1. Going on to our community page: https://github.com/EddieJaoudeCommunity
 	2. Click on people in this box: <br />
 	![Screenshot_20200916_230238](https://user-images.githubusercontent.com/17693494/93422448-09f0f280-f871-11ea-94d8-c48924a0222e.png)